AndersDeath/diary2/README.md

 I also want to resurect my project that I did before the war.
 I will create a plan and oly after that proceed programming.
 Nevermind, I am wating for dinner now.
 After I will walk.

 # 09 June 2022 - Thursday - Yerevan

+Today I finished a lot of tasks.
+It's nice.
+I've finisehd with presentation for Temedica wich is nice.
+Tomorrow I want to do the same with presentation about me.
+I also tried to record another episode of pppodcast.
+I've just gone out and record everything on my new iphone. the microphone is nice. i like it. in the city center I've seen political demonstration and took nice video of it.
+I will proceed do it.
+I mean recording videos.
+Now I can do this, because I have all kind of equipment for it.
+And now I am going sleep.
+I think I will sleep well.